ccao-data/data-architecture/dbt/README.md

 #### Install dependencies

-Run the following commands in this repo:
+Run the following commands in this directory:

 ```
 python3 -m venv venv